In this article, I’ll explain how to cut long grass.

-Mechanical push mowers require a lot of effort just to push through long grass and as many of them have rollers and cylinder blades, they’re not the best choice.
+Mechanical push mowers with rollers require a lot of effort just to push through long grass and as many of them have rollers and cylinder blades, they’re not the best choice.

 Robotic, automatic lawn mowers are useless for cutting long grass.
 That said, they’re perfect for preventing the grass from growing tall in the first place.
 All without any input from you.
 So if the grass has grown tall because you don’t like cutting it, consider investing in a robotic model.